 For this meditation, sit on your knees or cross-legged.
 To increase yang energy, bring your right hand to the Rudra mudra by bending the index and middle fingers and touching them to the thumb.
-Then, extend and point the pinky and middle finger up.
+Then, extend and point the pinky and middle fingers up.

 Close your eyes and bring your awareness to the upper abdomen.
 Envision very powerful energy here, shining a vibrant yellow like the sun.
 See the powerful energy radiating and expanding to fill your entire lower body.
-Feel the warmth of this energy as you chant the mantra Ram.
+Feel the warmth of this energy as you chant the mantra, Ram.

 Solar Plexus chakra yoga poses

 Asanas that engage or stretch the core muscles or build internal heat are all excellent for the solar plexus chakra.